 Acarbose Vs alcohol

 Studies investigating the effects of drugs such as Acarbose and alcohol have shown that the potential for parasomnia (performing tasks in sleep) is dramatically increased when Acarbose and alcohol are combined.
 Severe and dangerous side effects can occur when medications are mixed in the system, and sleep disorders are a common side effect of taking alcohol and Acarbose together.

 When a small to medium amount of alcohol is combined with Acarbose, sleep disorders such as sleep apnea can occur.
 According to the latest data from the US Centers for Disease Control and Prevention (CDC) most ER visits and hospitalizations caused by too much alcohol were associated with other substances such as Acarbose.

 Acarbose and alcohol

 Acarbose (INN) is an anti-diabetic drug used to treat diabetes mellitus type 2 and, in some countries, prediabetes.
 It is a generic sold in Europe and China as Glucobay (Bayer AG), in North America as Precose (Bayer Pharmaceuticals), and in Canada as Prandase (Bayer AG).
-It is cheap and popular in China, but not in the U.S. One physician explains the use in the U.S. is limited because it is not potent enough to justify the side effects of diarrhea and flatulence.
-However, a recent large study concludes “acarbose is effective, safe and well tolerated in a large cohort of Asian patients with type 2 diabetes.”
+It is cheap and popular in China, but not in the U.S. One physician explains that use in the U.S. is limited because it is not potent enough to justify the side effects of diarrhea and flatulence.
+However, a large study concluded in 2013 that “acarbose is effective, safe and well tolerated in a large cohort of Asian patients with type 2 diabetes.”
 A possible explanation for the differing opinions is an observation that acarbose is significantly more effective in patients eating a relatively high carbohydrate Eastern diet.

 How long after taking Acarbose can I drink alcohol